edgelevel/gitops-k8s/README.md

 *EFK stack for logging*

-* [`elasticsearch`](https://github.com/elastic/helm-charts/tree/master/elasticsearch) is a distributed, RESTful search and analytics engine and it's is used for log storage
+* [`elasticsearch`](https://github.com/elastic/helm-charts/tree/master/elasticsearch) is a distributed, RESTful search and analytics engine and it's used for log storage
     ```bash
     kubectl port-forward service/elasticsearch-master 9200:9200 -n observe
     ```